-- Freezing the total loan limit for existing providers at 2015 levels
+- Freeze the total loan limit for existing providers at 2015 levels

-- Introducing new entry requirements for training providers wishing to offer VET FEE-HELP loans
+- Introduce new entry requirements for training providers wishing to offer VET FEE-HELP loans

-- Moving to payment in arrears for certain providers
+- Support altered payment arrangements in arrears of census dates for certain providers

-- Pausing payments to providers for new enrolments where there are concerns about performance.
+- Pause payments to providers for new enrolments where there are concerns about provider performance.